Desk with Laptop, Calculator, Files and small model of house with epc colours

 In our case we wanted to make sure the gas boiler and mechanical ventilation system were present in the PCDB so that accurate efficiency information would be brought into the EPC assessment, leading to the best EPC rating.

-In the absence of this information, assessors have to select the option for a generic gas boiler or a generic MVHR system for example, and with the poorer efficiency values that result, the EPC rating would have been affected.
+If these devices are not listed in the PCDB the assessor has to select the option for a generic gas boiler or a generic MVHR system for example, and this uses poorer efficiency values which result in a lower EPC rating.

 Once we had located the devices and made enquiries as neccesary, we were happy to proceed.

-We submitted the EPC with Quidos and it was flagged for audit as expected by two SmartAudit triggers:
+We submitted the EPC with Quidos and 6 weeks later it was flagged for audit as expected by two SmartAudit triggers:

-We upoaded our evidence and a successful audit result was received quickly just under two weeks later.
+We uploaded our 500MB of evidence and a successful audit result was received quickly just under two weeks later.

 We achieved an EPC rating of 105A which was a great outcome.